flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/updating-deleting-document-files.md

 * **documentType**: The document type.

 :::info
-Kafka topic names can be set by using (overwriting) the following environment variables in the deployment:
+Kafka topic names can be customized by overwriting the following environment variables during deployment:

-`KAFKA_TOPIC_FILE_UPDATE_IN:` - default value: `ai.flowx.in.qa.document.update.file.v1`
+* `KAFKA_TOPIC_FILE_UPDATE_IN:` - default value: `ai.flowx.in.qa.document.update.file.v1`

-`KAFKA_TOPIC_FILE_UPDATE_OUT` - default value: `ai.flowx.updates.qa.document.update.file.v1`
+* `KAFKA_TOPIC_FILE_UPDATE_OUT` - default value: `ai.flowx.updates.qa.document.update.file.v1`

 The above examples of topics are extracted from an internal testing environment, when setting topics for other environments, follow the next pattern, for example, `ai.flowx.updates.{{environment}}.document.update.file.v1`.
 :::

 :::caution
-The Engine is listening for messages on topics with names of a certain pattern, make sure to use an outgoing topic name that matches the pattern configured in the Engine.
+Make sure to use an outgoing topic name that matches the pattern configured in the Engine, as the Engine listens for messages on topics with specific naming patterns.
 :::

 ### Receiving the reply